 - Can be customized to taste with other add-ons (instead of cranberries and walnuts)

 Full details are in the recipe card below, but here are the basics:

 - In the bowl of your stand mixer (or use a mixing bowl and a hand mixer), mix together flour with cornstarch, icing sugar, cocoa powder and salt.

 - Blend everything together.

 - Remove the shortbread dough ball from the mixer and wrap in food plastic wrap.
-Place in the fridge for a little while to chill (this makes the dough easier to handle).
+Place into the fridge for a little while to chill (this makes the dough easier to handle).

-- Once the cookie dough has chilled, remove from food plastic wrap, form into balls and place on a parchment paper lined sheet pan.
+- Once the cookie dough has chilled, remove from food plastic wrap, form into balls and place onto a parchment paper lined sheet pan.

 - Flatten dough balls to form cookies and bake.